 Compared to where is reality, a comment by Brandon Kuczma on YouTube says it all: “«Public school is the real world» is one of the most ignorant things I have ever heard.
 It’s real if you’re gonna work in a cubicle the rest of your life, that’s about it”.

 Let me put it in another way.
 What children need is the truth.
-And in Montessori schools they learn not to fear it.
+In Montessori schools they learn not to fear it.
 They experienced the taste of independence and security in what they do, overcoming the need to race and avoiding predictable defeats.
 Satisfied in their personal work, they turn to others with loving care and respect that sometimes amaze us adults not accustomed to such delicacy.
 Even children who come to the Montessori school at year started, that have experienced the damage caused by constant competition and frustrations, when they live from day to day the fruits of a real non-violence, abandon the aggressive behavior and, well fed on the emotional level as on the intellectual, enter into a relationship with others calmer and healthier.

 I suggest to read the piece by Alfie Kohn Getting Hit on the Head Lessons — Justifying Bad Educational Practices as Preparation for More of the Same that explains, inter alia, the long-term negative effects of this way of thinking.

 A tablet in the classroom does not make a school digital.
 An interactive whiteboard (IWB) in a classroom does not make by itself a school modern when used for traditional lectures.
 Consider instead that the developers of the latest smartphone applications use paper, pens and Post-it to design them.
-It’s not the technology that makes a school modern, what makes it so are the ideas and principles that the school embodies.
+It is not the technology that makes a school modern, what makes it so are the ideas and principles that the school embodies.

-In a Montessori school many basic materials, related to the sense sphere or to arithmetic, after a century are used by children with the same interest and enthusiasm of 1907.
+In a Montessori school many basic materials, related to the sense sphere or to arithmetic, after a century they are used by children with the same interest and enthusiasm of 1907.
 Once in stable use after innumerable observations, they correspond well to the needs of children’s development plans and are therefore very functional.
 As an example, the grammatical and logical analysis is made interesting and even funny as they relate to the living language of the child and to the pleasure of reading and experimenting.
 Other materials — such as those concerning cosmic education or history — are more susceptible to expansion and innovations that come from current research and discoveries.
 For example, presentations related to the appearance of the first humans and the corresponding “strip of life” have been updated to best follow Darwinian ideas by prof. Telmo Pievani (Department of Biology of the University of Padua (Italy) where is chair of Philosophy of Biological Sciences).

-The most important motto in the Montessori pedagogy is: “Follow the child”.
+The most important motto in the Montessori pedagogy is, “Follow the child”.
 If we refrain from any verbal judgment that humiliate, do not neglect the assessment of their needs, the good performance of the individual and the group, and we consider that the positive climate of the class depends largely by the quality of the offers made available to children, we realize that nothing is old, boring, useless among the materials offered in Montessori schools.
 If they were so, children would reject them and simply would not use them.
 At this point we, the wise adults, would be forced to change them or to produce new materials.